-- BUILD A BETTER CHEST: Use for just 10 minutes a day on chest workout, three to four days a week, to build a chiseled chest.
+- BUILD A BETTER CHEST: Use for just 10 minutes a day for chest exercise, three to four days a week, to build a chiseled chest.
 For men – it will help you pump up your pecs and build a bigger, stronger chest; For women – it will help you train your pectorals and naturally lift your breasts.

-- THE PERFECT SPRING WORKOUT DEVICE: Built with 4 super tough steel springs, these high grade springs can withstand even the most intense workout sessions.
-The springs are compressed, which is different from the old power twister that required users to twist the springs.
-Provide a better range of motion and eliminate any rebound and break risks.
-4 springs work together to make the resistance output more uniform and therefore stimulate muscles more efficiently.
+- THE PERFECT SPRING WORKOUT DEVICE: Built with 4 super-tough, steel springs.
+These high grade springs can withstand even the most intense workout sessions.
+The springs are compressed, which is different from the power twister that required users to twist the springs.
+Our improved design provides a better range of motion, and eliminates any risk of rebound and breakage.
+Four springs work together to make the resistance output more uniform, and therefore stimulate muscles more efficiently.